CarsonDavis/CarsonDavis.github.io/_posts/2021-08-22-wood_carving.md

 ## My Projects
 My first projects were simple practice exercises.
 You can see how I practiced stop cuts and chip cuts, and I also carved a star and a sphere.
 The stop cuts help you get a feel for the technique, the star solidifies your ability to make strong and accurate cuts, and the sphere is a great, if tedious, exercise in control.

+Click the pictures to enlarge or to view as a slideshow.
 <div class="grid-container grid-3x2">
     <div class="image-div">
         <img src="20241010_182913.webp" alt="white light">